FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 - at a Land, Air, or Naval Factory and only for that factory. i.e. upgrading a T1 Land factory to T2 doesn't enable T2 for Air and Naval factories
 - from an upgrade for the ACU, which enables construction of equivalent and lower Tech Level buildings

-Tech Level for a building must be constructed by an equivalent or higher Tech Level Engineer/ACU and building's Tech Level cannot be upgraded, expect for:
+Tech Level for a building must be constructed by an equivalent or higher Tech Level Engineer/ACU.
-- Mass Extractors are upgraded individually
-- Factories can't be built T2 or T3, thus can only be built T1 and are upgraded individually and sequentially (T1 -> T2 -> T3)

 Regarding Experimentals:
 - they are built by Tech Level 3 Engineers and/or an ACU upgraded to build Tech Level 3.